Skip to Content

 *Terms and conditions apply.
 Patients are eligible for co-pay assistance if enrolled in private commercial health insurance and are not covered by state or federal healthcare programs, and who meet the eligibility criteria.
 Patients will be enrolled for 12 months.
 There are no income requirements to participate in the program.

-Criteria include: patients who are uninsured or have insurance that excludes coverage for ELAHERE (including patients on Medicare and Medicaid), residents of the United States or Puerto Rico, or patients who meet the financial eligibility requirements.
+Criteria include patients who are uninsured or have insurance that excludes coverage for ELAHERE (including patients on Medicare or Medicaid), residents of the United States or Puerto Rico, and patients who meet the financial eligibility requirements.
 Terms and conditions apply.

 IMPORTANT SAFETY INFORMATION